MattYu/Scheduler/README.md

 # Scheduler
 Simulation of Linux 2.6's O(1) scheduler, using pthread and mutext

+Important notice: the code is intended to run on Linux Virtual Machine for demonstration purpose.
+As such, I have not implemented memory deallocated: Please use a virtual machine (e.g. Virtual box) if you intend to try it out yourself, otherwise you may experience some memory leakage.

 ## 1. OBJECTIVE
 Implementing and simulating a priority-based scheduler in a system with